drkmsmithjr/SurfReport/README.md

 * regional ID
 * NOAA Tide locater ID.

 The location name, SpotID, and regional ID can be taken from the HTTP address of the corresponding surfline.com surf report and the NOAA tide database located at https://tidesandcurrents.noaa.gov.
-After adding, please submit a pull request and I'll add to the Amazon Alexa Skill.
+After adding, please submit a pull request and I'll add to master.

 defining the surf spots: